cmaher92/launch_school/notes/ruby/practice_problems.md

-21. Given `str` see if the word 'connor' is matched anywhere in the string, return a boolean.
+21. Given `str` see if the word 'connor' is matched anywhere in the string, return a boolean [1, 0]

 ```ruby
 str = 'how tall is connor?'